potterness/potterness.github.io/README.md

 Work in progress.
-Please visit https://paddyotterness.wordpress.com/ in the meantime!
+Please visit potterness.blog in the meantime!